Operational issues are the number one reason why hedge funds fail.

 Hedge funds don't have to fail, but they often do because of operational issues.

-Employing the right people and strategy will mitigate a lot of that risk.
-Competent and ethical individuals, whether in-house or third-party, will carry out the strategy and not succumb to the misdeeds of a Bernie Madoff, Bayou Group, or Wood River.
+Competent and ethical individuals, whether in-house or third-party, will do what’s best for their firm and not succumb to the misdeeds of a Bernie Madoff, Bayou Group, or Wood River.

 Furthermore, put yourself in the investors' shoes.
 Are your fees justified?
 To what extent is your success as a manager determined by the performance of the assets, as opposed to attracting assets to the fund?